arun-ajay/ImageCaravan/server/README.md

 ```

 With this `ImageCaravan.sql` file, you are working with an entirely fresh database with new data within the tables.
-If you don't have a `dump.sql` file, then you can skip to initiating the Python server; however if you do, please follow the next section.
+If you don't have a `dump.sql` file, then you can skip to the Config.json file section

-## MariaDB (FOLLOW THIS IF YOU DO HAVE DUMP.SQL FILE)
+## MariaDB *OPTIONAL*
 **Note: Make sure you are using the imagecaravan database**

 1. Run the dump.sql file by doing `source dump.sql`